Peter Henry Lemke: Life

 Peter Henry Lemke was born 27 July 1796 at Rehna in Mecklenburg.
 His father was a magistrate.
 His maternal grandfather was the village schoolmaster and lived with the family, as did the elderly village doctor.
 With the aid of his grandfather and the doctor, who supplied him with story books, he received a good basic education.
-After the death of his grandfather, Peter ran away at the age of fourteen and applied for admission to the school at Shwerin.
+After the death of his grandfather, Peter ran away at the age of fourteen and applied for admission to the school at Schwerin.
 His father, who admired his initiative, wished him well, but due to reduced circumstances was unable to provide any financial assistance.
 Peter supported himself by giving music lessons, supplemented by the charity of the townspeople.

 In 1813, at the age of eighteen, Lemke enlisted in the army to fight against Napoleon.
-He served until the end of war, after which he enrolled in the Lutheran seminary at the University of Rostock.
+He served until the end of the war, after which he enrolled in the Lutheran seminary at the University of Rostock.
 When not indulging in student dissipation, he read Stolberg's Religion of Jesus Christ, which made a lasting impression.
 In 1819, he passed his examinations for the ministry and accepted a position as tutor in a wealthy family near his hometown.
 Having developed religious reservations, he resigned his position and travelled for a while.
 In Ratisbon, through a former schoolfellow, he met and became friends with Melchior von Diepenbrock.
 They were of the same age and both war veterans.
 After Diepenbrock was ordained a Catholic priest, Lemke attended Father Diepenbrock's first Mass.
 Eight months later, Lemke applied to Bishop Johann Michael Sailer for admission to the Catholic Church.
-Sailer went him to the Ratisbon diocesan seminary where he studied under Georg Michael Wittman.
+Sailer sent him to the Ratisbon diocesan seminary where he studied under Georg Michael Wittman.
 On 21 April 1824, he was received into the Church, Diepenbrock standing as godfather.
 Sailer sent him to one of his old parish priests, Father Buchner, pastor of a country parish near Ratsbon, to study theology, and on 11 April 1826 he was ordained.
 For the next three years, Father Lemke served as assistant to Buchner.

 In 1829, he was called to Ratisbon to instruct the students of the high school, and to preach to the garrison.
 In 1831, he accepted the position of chaplain on an estate owned by Friedrich Christoph Schlosser near Heidelberg.
 As his duties there were not overtaxing, he soon took up the responsibilities of estate manager.
 In Heidelberg, he became friends with Clemens Brentano.
 A mutual friend, Dr. Raes, showed him a letter from Bishop Kenrick of Philadelphia deploring the lack of German priests to serve his parishioners.
 With the prodding of Brentano, Lemke determined to go to Philadelphia.
 Sending his baggage ahead, he set out on foot for Paris, where he took a steamboat to Le Havre.
 However, his baggage not yet having arrived, his departure was delayed some weeks.
 He spent the time ministering to other German emigrants awaiting departure.
 He later learned that the first packet boat had been lost at sea.